minitu/charm/doc/charm++/manual.rst

 performance of the parallel program by migrating objects from overloaded processors to underloaded ones.

-Charm++ implements a generic, measurement-based load balancing framework which automatically instruments all Charm++ objects, collects computation load and communication structure during execution and stores them into a load balancing database (this only happens when a load balancer is linked into the application; if no LB is used, this measurement does not happen).
+Charm++ implements a generic, measurement-based load balancing framework which automatically instruments all Charm++ objects, collecting computational load and communication structure during execution and storing them into a load balancing database (this only happens when a load balancer is linked into the application; if no LB is used, this measurement does not happen).
+This instrumentation starts automatically at the beginning of application execution by default.
+It can be disabled at startup by passing the *+LBOff* flag at runtime, and toggled from the application by calling ``LBTurnInstrumentOn()`` and ``LBTurnInstrumentOff()``, enabling or disabling instrumentation on the calling PE.

 Charm++ then provides a collection of load balancing strategies whose job it is to decide on a new mapping of objects to processors based on